syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-OCR/blazor.md

 # Perform OCR in Blazor

-The [Syncfusion .NET OCR library](https://www.syncfusion.com/document-processing/pdf-framework/net-core/pdf-library/ocr-process) is used to extract text from scanned PDFs and images in the Blazor application with the help of Google's [Tesseract](https://github.com/tesseract-ocr/tesseract) Optical Character Recognition engine.
+The [Syncfusion&reg; .NET OCR library](https://www.syncfusion.com/document-processing/pdf-framework/net-core/pdf-library/ocr-process) is used to extract text from scanned PDFs and images in the Blazor application with the help of Google's [Tesseract](https://github.com/tesseract-ocr/tesseract) Optical Character Recognition engine.

 ## Steps to perform OCR on the entire PDF document in the Blazor application